alicolville/Weight-Tracker/readme.txt

 //TODO: Check widgets, etc that use the table shortcode to ensure edit buttons are hidden
 //TODO: When deleting a weight entry, check for a photo anre delete that

+* Photo Uploads!
+ * New field on attachments "Don't show to public" (set to true by default) to stop user photo's being rendered on standard attachment pages.
+ * New shortcode [wlt-photo-oldest] to display the user's oldest photo - Read more: https://weight.yeken.uk/shortcodes/
+ * New shortcode [wlt-photo-recent] to display the user's most recent photo - Read more: https://weight.yeken.uk/shortcodes/

+//TODO: Args for above shortcodes
+		'error-message' => __('No recent photo found', WE_LS_SLUG ),
+		'user-id' => get_current_user_id(),
+		'width' => 200,
+		'height' => 200

 * [wlt] shortcode has a new argument "hide-photos".
 If set to true, the photo section of the form will be hidden.
 Read more: https://weight.yeken.uk/shortcodes/ //TODO: Update docs
+* Improvement: New hook "wlt-hook-data-entry-deleted" created.
+Fired when an entry is deleted. //TODO:
 * Improvement: Removed DataTables.js and replaced with Footable.js for advanced data tables.
 This keeps the front end consistent with admin area.
 * Improvement: [wlt-table] argument //TODO
 * Improvement: [wlt-table] user's now have the option to edit their data with this shortcode (not just delete).
 * Improvement: Tweaked form headers to say "Edit" intead of "Add" when editing an entry.
 * Improvement: Editing an entry is done using PHP and HTML. jQuery / Ajax has been removed so more reliable.

 = 5.1.6 =